Subpart F Income of Controlled Foreign Corporations

 A US shareholder who must report Subpart F income is defined as a US person, who owns 10% or more of the combined voting power of the foreign corporation, either directly, indirectly, or constructively on the last day of the CFC's tax year and who has held the stock for a continuous period of 30 days or more during the CFC tax year.

 A US shareholder of a CFC must file Form 5471, Information Return of US Persons with Respect to Certain Foreign Corporations furnishing information about the entity and its subsidiaries (IRC §6038).
-Failure to file Form 5471 may result in penalties and a reduced foreign tax credit.
+Failure to file Form 5471 may incur penalties and a reduced foreign tax credit.
 Information must also be provided about acquisitions, reorganizations, and dispositions of CFC ownership interests during the tax year (IRC §6046).
 A domestic corporation shareholder is permitted to claim a foreign tax credit for any foreign taxes paid by the CFC on any income that is either distributed or attributed to the US shareholder.

 Example: Calculating the Constructive Dividend for a US Corporation from a Dividend Received from its CFC